 We also work with organisations supporting, advising and training teams on improving their speak up arrangements.
 Our work is cross sector, but we do a lot of work financial services and the health care sector.
 Protect also conducts research, informs public policy and campaigns for better legal protection of whistleblowers.

 Back in 1993, when our charity, then called Public Concern at Work, was set up, whistleblowing was viewed very differently.
-Whistleblowers were largely seen as loners, mavericks, and even trouble-makers.
-And the idea of corporate whistleblowing with staff employed in roles dedicated to whistleblowing, was, well, quite frankly, light years away.
+Whistleblowers were largely seen as mavericks and trouble-makers, and the idea of corporate whistleblowing with staff employed in roles dedicated to whistleblowing was light years away.

 Major disasters and scandals in the 90s, such as the sinking of the Herald of Free Enterprise, the Clapham rail crash and the collapse of BCCI bank over mass money laundering, led to exhaustive public inquiries.
 Incredibly, each inquiry revealed staff had been aware of dangers but felt they could not raise the matter internally.
 People did not feel it right, safe or acceptable to challenge malpractice, risk or misconduct in their workplace.